 The speakers are far better.
 Mids are recessed, but smooth, giving an unnatural but still pleasing sound.
 Highs are very present, but almost to a fault.
 While the speakers aren’t shrill, they can be a little much at extreme volumes.

 Still, the set doesn’t sound bad considering the price.
 My experience with low-end Logitech speakers doesn’t carry over here, thankfully.
 The sound is clear and responsive from the satellites, while an overinflated low-end blemish just a hair.

 Logitech z623 Overall

-Logitech manages a set of speakers that sound great considering the price.
+Logitech manages a set of speakers that sound great considering the price and compared to other PC speakers in this range.
 The options for Bluetooth and optical input take it a step above the Klipsch set, if you’re willing to pay the price.
 However, the flubby subwoofer still hurts it overall.